Skip to contents

 • guideline = "BRMO"

-Please suggest your own (country-specific) guidelines by letting us know: https://github.com/msberends/AMR/issues/new.
+Please suggest to implement guidelines by letting us know: https://github.com/msberends/AMR/issues/new.

 Using Custom Guidelines